What is Early Memory Loss?

-An 8-week supportive/educational group for adults (and their care partners) to meet with others in similar situations, and work with compassionate experienced professional facilitators.
+An 4-week supportive/educational group for adults (and their care partners) to meet with others in similar situations, and work with compassionate experienced professional facilitators.

 Participants explore subjects related to memory loss, such as:

-The 8-week series is offered in Brea, Irvine and Mission Viejo, at no charge.
+The 4-week series is offered in Irvine, Mission Viejo and Aliso Viejo at no charge.

 To extend the benefits of the EML group beyond the initial 8 weeks, those who have completed the EML group are invited and encouraged to take part in our continuation group.
 This group meets twice a month using experiences and issues of each family to promote discussion topics.